tldr-pages/tldr/pages/linux/timeshift.md

 `sudo timeshift --create`

-- Restore a snapshot (and select which snapshot to restore interactively):
+- Restore a snapshot (selecting which snapshot to restore interactively):

 `sudo timeshift --restore`